aurorasmiles/WorldGuardDocs/source/config.rst

-    disable-leaf-decay,FALSE,"Whether the decay of leaves should be disabled." disable-grass-growth,FALSE,"Whether the growth of grass should be disabled." disable-mycelium-spread,FALSE,"Whether the spread of mycelium should be disabled." disable-vine-growth,FALSE,"Whether the growth of vines should be disabled." disable-soil-dehydration,FALSE,"Whether the dehydration of soil should be disabled." snow-fall-blocks,[],"If set (as a list of block types), the only blocks on which snow can fall on would be the ones in the list."
+    disable-leaf-decay,FALSE,"Whether the decay of leaves should be disabled." disable-grass-growth,FALSE,"Whether the growth of grass should be disabled." disable-mycelium-spread,FALSE,"Whether the spread of mycelium should be disabled." disable-vine-growth,FALSE,"Whether the growth of vines and kelp should be disabled." disable-soil-dehydration,FALSE,"Whether the dehydration of soil should be disabled." snow-fall-blocks,[],"If set (as a list of block types), the only blocks on which snow can fall on would be the ones in the list."